Student Affairs LGBTQA+ Center

 Ownership-to help students take ownership of their story and educational journey.

-Wellbeing-to support students in being the best version of yourself.
+Wellbeing-to support students in being the best version of themselves.

-Engagement-to encourage engagement in experiences that help prepare you to excel in a global society.
+Engagement-to encourage engagement in experiences that help prepare students to excel in a global society.

-Relationships-to facilitate building relationships with your peers, faculty/staff, alum, and community members.
+Relationships-to facilitate building relationships with peers, faculty/staff, alum, and community members.

 Both the LGBTQA+ Center and Women’s Center evolved out of student activism that can be traced back to student groups in 1970.
 The Gay Action Group was a student organization that evolved into SprectrumUNL, the primary social LGBTQA+ student organization on campus that exists to this day.
 In 2007, Pat Tetreault was hired as a full-time staff person in Student Involvement for GLBTA Programs and Services and the center opened on the third floor of the Nebraska Union.

-In 2018, the LGBTQA+ Center and Women’s Center became free-standing centers and in 2019 the two became united as Gender, Sexuality and Social Justice within the Student Life and Leadership focus of Student Affairs.
+In 2018, the LGBTQA+ Center and Women’s Center became free-standing centers and in 2019 the two came under the guidance of the Student Life and Leadership focus of Student Affairs.
 In 2020, the centers now have an assistant director in each center and a program coordinator dedicated to serving campus needs.
 Both centers have contributed to the campus and benefited from engagement by students, faculty, staff, alum and community members.
 We look forward to continuing to move forward together.

 There is so much more to the story, which we are more than happy to share if you are interested!
 If you have a story to contribute, please feel free to contact Pat at email@example.com.